msrocka/dbdo/README.md

     help
       prints this help

-    add [zolca] [name?]
+    add [thing] [name?]
-      add a zolca file, optionally under a new name, to the dbdo store
+      add the given thing as a database to the dbdo store (optionally with the specified name), where thing can be:
+      - a openLCA database
+      - a zolca file

     list ["olca"?]
       list the available databases in the dbdo store, or in openLCA if